wax-office-of-inspector-general/waxguilds/reports/blokcrafters/BlokCrafters OIG Submission - November 30th 2021.md

 1. How to Fix "Intermediate Value is Not iterable" problem on WAX https://www.youtube.com/watch?v=UPZz-M-v6nQ&t=40s
 ## Do you have any feedback for improving the Office of Inspector General, the Inspector General Guidelines, or this form?
+Not at this time.
+Things are moving along nicely with the recent changes.